 Click here to share your story about when you did time in Scott County Jail

 Did you make friends in jail?
-Do you want to throw a shout out to a friend from jail?
+Do you want to send a message to a friend from jail?
 Write your message below.

-Say Hello to people locked up at Scott County Jail
+Say Hello to people incarcerated at Scott County Jail

 Links and Resources